schwii11/gatos/README.md

-# Meowmeow cat cam meme detector
+# Detector meme Silly Hamster

 Point your webcam at yourself, make a face/hand gesture, get a cat meme back in real time.
 Runs either as a desktop app (OpenCV windows) or entirely in the browser (MediaPipe WASM, no install).